Skip to content

 Master of Science in Education in Higher Education Administration

 The Master of Science in Education in Higher Education Administration (MSEd-HEA) at the Marxe School seeks to produce leaders and managers who are well-equipped to take on the challenges of the unique world of higher education.
-The program is ideally structured to meet the needs of people currently working in higher education who seek to advance their role and responsibilities.
-The HEA program welcomes full-time students and those new to higher education.
 Whether you are currently in the field or looking to change careers, the program offers the framework needed to succeed in today’s ever-changing higher education domain.
 Graduates pursue careers as executives, directors, coordinators, and analysts of programs and services on college campuses and beyond.

 View full tuition and fee schedules by program